Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Results and discussion

-Fig.~\ref{arrott}(a) presents the isothermal M(H) hysteresis loops, taken in the `field-cooled' (7T) mode at temperatures below and above the paramagnetic (PM)-ferromagnetic (FM) transition temperature, T$_c$ $\simeq$ 225 K, (corresponding to the dip in dM$_{ZFC}$(T)/dT at low fields H = 10 - 100 Oe).
-With temperature decreasing from T $\gg$ T$_c$, where the sample is in the PM state and as such the M(H) isotherms are linear, the coercive field, H$_c$, increases from zero at T = T$_c$ $\sim$ 225 K to about 800 Oe at 5 K (the rate of increase in H$_c$ picks up for temperatures below 30 K); refer to the inset of Fig.~\ref{arrott}(a).
-A steep increase in H$_c$ as the temperature falls below 30 K is indicative of an increase in the random magnetic anisotropy.
-The observation that magnetization does not saturate even in fields as high as 70 kOe and the presence of random magnetic anisotropy support the existence of cluster spin-glass state at low temperatures.
+Fig.~\ref{3} presents the M(H) hysteresis loops at fixed temperatures, taken in the `field-cooled' (H = 70 kOe) mode at temperatures below and above the PM-FM transition temperature, T$_c$ = 220.5 K, (corresponding to the dip in dM$_{ZFC}$(T)/dT at low fields H = 10 - 100 Oe, not shown here).
+With temperature decreasing from T $\gg$ T$_c$, where the sample is in the PM state and as such the M(H) isotherms are linear, the coercive field, H$_c$, increases from zero at T = T$_c$ = 220.5 K to about 800 Oe at 5 K; the rate of increase in H$_c$ picks up for temperatures below 30 K, as is evident from the inset of Fig.~\ref{3}.
+A steep increase in H$_c$ as the temperature falls below 30 K is indicative of an increase in the random magnetic anisotropy (RMA).
+The observation that magnetization does not saturate even in fields as high as 70 kOe at low temperatures (Fig.5(a)) and the presence of RMA (as inferred from the critical-point analysis in the following section) support the existence of a CSG state at low temperatures.

+The panels (a) and (b) of Fig.~\ref{4} display the temperature variations of the real ($\chi'$) and imaginary ($\chi''$) parts of ac magnetic susceptibility, respectively.
+While the inset (i) of panel (a) highlights the frequency-induced shift in the peak in $\chi'$(T) at T = $T_{p}$ $\simeq$ 8 K, the inset (ii) clearly brings out the frequency-independence of the dip in the d$\chi'$/dT $vs.$ T plots at $T_c$ = 220.5 K, which corresponds to the inflection point in $\chi'$(T).
+The frequency-independent value of $T_c$ = 220.5 K confirms the true thermodynamic nature of the FM - PM phase transition at $T_c$.

+The shift in $T_p$ per decade of frequency ($\Delta T_p / \{T_p \Delta(log_{10} \omega) \}$ = 3.2 $\times$ 10$^{-2}$) is an order of magnitude greater than that ($\simeq$ 10$^{-3}$)) observed \cite{Myd2015} in canonical spin glasses but is typical of the cluster spin glasses \cite{Myd2015,Bit2012}.
+The frequency dependence of the peak temperature, $T_{p}(\omega)$, is analyzed in terms of the following expression given by the `critical slowing down' model \cite{Myd2015,Bit2012}

+where $\tau_o = 2\pi/\omega_0$ is the relaxation time due to the correlated spin dynamics, $T_g$ is the spin-glass transition temperature in the zero-frequency limit, $\nu$ is the spin-spin correlation length critical exponent and $z$ is the dynamical critical exponent.
+The linear fit through the $\omega$ versus $({T_{p}(\omega)- T_g}) / T_g$ data (solid circles) in the inset (iii) of Fig.~\ref{4}, based on the Eq.~(\ref{critical}) with the parameter values $\tau_o $ = 2.49(1) $\times$ 10$^{-8}$ s, $T_g$ = 7.68(2) K and the product $z\nu$ = 7.98(2), testifies to the validity of the critical slowing down model.
+Note that, in the canonical spin glasses, relaxation time, $\tau_o$, is typically of the order of 10$^{-12}$ s \cite{Myd2015,Bit2012}.
+Several orders of magnitude larger $\tau_o$ (i.e., much slower spin dynamics), in the present case, further confirms the existence of a cluster spin glass ground state.